Spanish Death Certificate

 You can request the certificate through the Ministry of Justice, either on their website or by visiting one of their offices directly.
 For greater convenience and security, it is recommended to carry out the process through a specialised company.
 In that case, follow these instructions:

-- Access the registrocivil.es portal (Access the death certificate form).
+- Accede al formulario de RegistroCivil.es (Access the death certificate form).

 - Fill in the form with the deceased’s details (name, date of death, and place of registration).